Man1ac-1773/OutpostZero/README.md

 *   **Enemies:** You will face a variety of enemies, each requiring different strategies to defeat.
 *   **Economy:** Defeating enemies earns you currency, which you can use to build new turrets or upgrade existing ones.
 Managing your economy is key to victory.
+*   For more information on how to play, refer `TUTORIAL.md`.

 ## Code Architecture
 The project is structured to be modular and scalable, with a clear separation of concerns.